Ravi Shankar (spiritual leader): Venezuela

 In 2019, Shankar met with Venezuelan leaders from both sides to encourage dialogue, end the political conflict and restore peace and stability in the country.

-Kashmir, India
+Kashmir

 The South Asian Forum for Peace was launched in November 2016 at a conference titled "Kashmir Back to Paradise" in Jammu.
 According to Shankar, 90% of people in Kashmir want peace but are neglected.
 He added, "The solution to the Kashmir problem can only come from the Kashmiris".
 This forum is intended to bring together eight South Asian countries to cooperate in areas such as entrepreneurship, skill development, cultural exchange, educational partnerships and women's empowerment.

 Northeast India

 68 militants from 11 militant outfits surrendered to the government in Manipur on the eve of India's 71st Independence Day in August 2017.
 The Chief Minister of Manipur, N. Biren Singh, lauded Shankar for his efforts in making this happen and "bringing peace in troubled areas".
 Shankar organization has been working in Manipur for the last 15 years.

 In September 2017, at the "Strength in Diversity – North East Indigenous People's Conference", Shankar claimed that another 500 militants were waiting to "lay down weapons and join the peace process".
 The conference was attended by representatives from 67 rebel outfits from the Northeast.
 Expressing his willingness to facilitate the peaceful transition of any rebel group wanting to join the mainstream, Shankar claimed that his organization has been working for this for the last 10–12 years and "will continue to work until the last gun is laid down".
 Former ULFA General Secretary, Anup Chetia, who was also the convenor of the conference, appreciated Shankar's interest and efforts for peace in the region.